 |998599||18%||Other support services– management services for rights to industrial property (i.e. trademarks, franchises, etc.).|

-Based on agreement entered between service provider and recipient, analysis can be done with respect to treatment of usage of Intellectual property right i.e. either it is in respect of goods or information technology software since rate of tax is different for each of the categories.
+Based on agreement entered between service provider and recipient, analysis can be done with respect to treatment of usage of Intellectual property right to ascertain if such right is in respect of goods or information technology software.
+The GST rate varies in each of the categories.

-Also, it is important to note, the Time of Supply applicable [Proviso to section 13(3) of CGST Act] to such scenarios i.e. in case of associated enterprises which is different from the generally applicable TOS for RCM services.
+Also, it is important to note, the Time of Supply applicable [Proviso to section 13(3) of CGST Act] to such scenarios.
+When procured from associated enterprises and from others, the time of supply varies as discussed in earlier paragraphs.

 M/s.
 ABB& Co.(Indian Company) has a holding company M/s.
 SS & Co. which is Germany based company.

 M/s.
 ABB & Co. makes royalty payment towards use of intellectual property right in respect of ‘’brand name” of holding Company.
 Let us assume payment is made on quarterly basis amounting to Rs.
 6,00,000/- (April-June).

 |Date of entry in the books of the recipient (a)||Date of payment